-Camp Australia's Administration of Medication policy outlines how medications will be administered during operational hours, this policy is supported by medicine authorisation and administration forms.
+Camp Australia's Administration of Medication policy outlines how medications will be administered during service operational hours, this policy is supported by the Administration of Medication policy and medicine authorisation and administration forms.
 When applicable, one or more of these forms are filled in by the parent and coordinator who both sign off on them.